Mechanical Sensors for Ultraheavy Dark Matter Searches via Long-range Forces: Sensitivity Projections

 \subsection{Sensitivity Projection Method}

-Sensitivity projections are using the following semi-analytical method is used~\cite{Qin:2023vlu}: \begin{enumerate} \item A sensor array with the appropriate configuration is instantiated.
+Sensitivity projections are made using the following semi-analytical method~\cite{Qin:2023vlu}: \begin{enumerate} \item A sensor array with the appropriate configuration is instantiated.
 For large sensor arrays, the sensor array is divided into identical cubic sections, and one such section of the array is instantiated. \item We choose the number of tracks, $N_\mathrm{tracks}$, to simulate. $N_\mathrm{tracks}$ velocities, $v_i$ are sampled from the dark matter velocity distribution, according to the standard halo model with a local density of $\rho_\mathrm{\chi} = 0.3\unit{GeV/cm^3}$~\cite{Aalbers:2018mfc, aalbers_2019_3551727, Freese:2012xd}. \item Isotropically distributed tracks are generated by uniformly sampling the geometric space of tracks described in~\cref{sec:track-finding}.
 If the sensor array is divided into sectors, the point of entry and exit of each sector that the track intersects is computed. \item For a given track, the closest approach distance to each sensor, $b_i$, is computed.
 If the track intersects multiple sectors, this is repeated for each sector. \item The SNR is computed for each instantiated sensor as a function of $v_i$ and $b_i$, and summed in quadrature. \item Steps 4 and 5 are repeated for each track, and the detection probability given a SNR threshold is then computed.
 In this work, we use a threshold of $\mathrm{SNR} = 10$, as suggested by~\cite{Qin:2023urf} and discussed in~\cref{sec:data-analysis}. \item The sensitivity of the sensor array is computed using the detection probability and the dark matter flux. \end{enumerate} This method is used instead of a full Monte-Carlo simulation of raw data, due to the computational difficulties described in~\ref{sec:track-finding}.
+We consider all sensors to be uni-directional, and sensor arrays are set up such that all sensors are pointing in the same direction.

 We consider quantum and thermal noise as the dominant sources of measurement noise.
 We choose to focus on these sources of noise as they are inherent to the experiment and cannot be fully eliminated.
 We compute the measurement noise analytically, following~\cite{Qin:2023vlu}.
 For a free-particle, in the absence of quantum noise reduction techniques such as squeezing and back-action evasion, the uncertainty in the position of a test mass is given by